 - Our food kiosks are open for takeaway service.

-- There’s plenty of space to bring a picnic and some outdoor undercover picnic tables available.
+- There’s plenty of space to bring a picnic and some outdoor undercover picnic tables are available.

 - The undercover picnic area in our marquee is open.
-As per Government guidance, you must provide contact details for every visitor in your party before entering our Food Court.
+As per Government guidance, you must provide contact details for every visitor in your party before entering the marquee.

 - Our BBQs are available and can be reserved on arrival.
 It is not possible to book these in advance.

 - Our Safari Bus is not running.

 - It is not possible for our live Keeper talks to take place, but these have been pre-recorded and can be accessed online here.